-I had wanted try out the e-bike ever since I read about it last year in the New York Times and finally had my chance as part of the Adventure Travel World Summit’s Day of Adventure.
-We were a group of 20 weekend bikers that were ready to explore Luzern’s castles, villages and lakeside.
+I had wanted try out the e-bike ever since I read about it in the New York Times and finally had my chance as part of the Adventure Travel World Summit’s Day of Adventure.
+We were a group of 20-weekend bikers that were ready to explore Luzern’s castles, villages, and lakeside.

-The e-bike itself was heavier than I expected it to be – some of the men even had to strain to keep their balance when stationary.
+The e-bike itself was heavier than I expected it to be (about 50 lbs) – some of the men even had to strain to keep their balance when stationary.
 Nonetheless, it did not take very long to get used to its mechanics.

 The e-bike has 9 gears with 3 power-boost modes, namely “Eco”, “Standard” and “High”.
 I found my grove easily in Gear 7 “Standard” allowing just enough exercise without having to strain myself too much given I still had some jetlag – while still allowing me opportunities to enjoy the lovely views!